Japan relapses into recession in July-September, a blow to 'Abenomics'

 "While there are risks such as overseas developments, we expect the economy to head toward a moderate recovery thanks to the effect of the various (stimulus) steps taken so far," Amari said in an earlier statement.

 Amari said a big reduction in inventories was the major culprit in the third-quarter contraction.
-Excluding this effect, he said, final demand contributed an annualised 1.4 percent point to growth.
+Excluding this effect, he said, final demand contributed an annualized 1.4 percent point to growth.

 But capital expenditure fell 1.3 percent, more than a median market forecast of a 0.4 percent decrease, to mark a second declining quarter, and revealing the sluggish state of manufacturing investment.